 If you choose surgery, your eye care professional may refer you to a specialist to remove the cataract.

-If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times, usually four to eight weeks apart.
+If you have cataracts in both eyes that require surgery, the surgery will be performed on each eye at separate times, usually four weeks apart.

 What are the risks of cataract surgery?